• About

 29 Wednesday Aug 2018

-Posted by Dave Gardner in Series Sunday, Wisdom Wednesday
+Posted Series Sunday, Wisdom Wednesday

 Compassionate, Contemplative, Content, Curious, Detached, Disciplined, Discriminating, Forgiving, Humble, Minimalist, Patient, Tolerant